Home : Letters to Dr. Hirsh : Board Meeting : Projects : Donation Information

 Our Mission

-Radiology Mammography International is a non-profit organization dedicated to supporting the mammography and breast cancer education needs of developing and underserved regions all around the world; through technical assistance, donations, and hands on training.
+Radiology Mammography International (RMI) is a non-profit organization dedicated to supporting the mammography and breast cancer education needs of developing and underserved regions all around the world: providing technical assistance, equipment donations, hands on training, and community outreach.

 Donation Information (Pdf)